 Most teacher candidates are aware of the importance of the student teaching experience.
-They anticipate that it will be both a satisfying experience and that their classroom work will have prepared them for these experiences.
+They anticipate that their classroom work will have prepared them well and that it will be a satisfying experience.
 The following items highlight many aspects of the student teaching experience.
-Cooperating teachers can assist teacher candidates in attending conscientiously to these matters which will contribute to a successful student teaching term as well as enhancing the learning of the children in their care.
+Cooperating teachers can assist teacher candidates in attending conscientiously to these matters, which will contribute to a successful student teaching term as well as enhancing the learning of the children in their care.

-Responsibilities as a Person:
+Responsibilities as a Person

 - 1. Complete the Personal Information Form (see appendix) as a means of providing an introduction to the cooperating teacher. - 2.
 Reflect personal faith in the Savior.
 Let the children sense that teaching the Word is an expression of faith rather than just teaching another subject. - 3.
 Display social skills and sensitivity as a cultured, mature Christian. - a.
-Use the formal mode of address (Mr., Miss, Mrs.) when speaking to the cooperating teacher and others unless he or she indicates that a first-name basis is appropriate. - b.
-Deal cooperatively and tactfully with all personnel in the school: nurse, custodians, secretary, and kitchen workers. - 4.
+Use the formal mode of address (Mr., Miss, Mrs.) when speaking to the cooperating teacher and others, unless they indicate that a first-name basis is appropriate. - Deal cooperatively and tactfully with all personnel in the school: nurse, custodian, secretary, and kitchen workers. - 4.
 Display cheerfulness and a positive outlook. - 5.
-Show interest, initiative, and resourcefulness in attacking and solving problems. - 6.
-Seek and recognize the achievement of others.
+Show interest, initiative, and resourcefulness in attacking and solving problems. - Seek and recognize the achievements of others.
 Be ready, willing, and gracious in acknowledging their successes. - 7.
 Be considerate of others, especially the cooperating teacher.
 Give assistance whenever possible.
 Be sure to return materials and equipment to their proper places after using them. - 8.
 Avoid discussion of personalities and other forms of gossip.
 Criticism of teachers, pastors, the administration, parents, the school's facilities, or related matters does not reflect a Christian attitude. - 9.
 Have a receptive attitude toward suggestions and constructive criticism.
 If unsure about any matter, ask the cooperating teacher. - 10.
-Do not allow personal activities to interfere with the student teaching experience. teacher candidates are teachers in the congregation which they are serving.
+Do not allow personal activities to interfere with the student teaching experience.
 Spirit-worked values should guide the use of time. - a.
-Teacher candidates should not leave for more than one weekend during the student teaching term.
+Teacher candidates should not leave for more than one weekend during the infant/toddler session and one weekend during the preprimary session.
 Emergencies, of course, are exceptions.
-Be sure to inform the cooperating teacher, director, host, and college supervisor well in advance if plans are made to leave for a weekend. - b.
+Be sure to inform the cooperating teacher, director, and college supervisor well in advance if plans are made to leave for a weekend. - b.
 Having visitors can also interfere with the time needed during weekends to plan and prepare.
 Consider tactfully suggesting a limit to visits. - 11.
 Do not use cell phones and computers for personal use during the school day.
-When emergencies arise requiring their need, ask for permission of the classroom teacher and seek his/her advice on how best to handle emergency communication inside the classroom.
+When emergencies arise requiring their need, ask for permission of the classroom teacher and seek their advice on how best to handle emergency communication inside the classroom.